yuanbohan/clj-ldap/README.md

     :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1 :ssl?
-Boolean, connect over SSL (ldaps), defaults to false :trust-store     Only trust SSL certificates that are in this JKS format file, optional, defaults to trusting all certificates
+Boolean, connect over SSL (ldaps), defaults to false :startTLS?
+Boolean, use startTLS over non-SSL port, defaults to false :trust-store     Only trust SSL certificates that are in this JKS format file, optional, defaults to trusting all certificates